-Fact Check.
-This nonpartisan, nonprofit project of the Annenberg Public Policy Center of the University of Pennsylvania monitors the factual accuracy of what is said by U.S. political players, including politicians, TV ads, debates, interviews and news releases.
+Fact Check a nonpartisan, nonprofit project of the Annenberg Public Policy Center of the University of Pennsylvania monitors the factual accuracy of what is said by U.S. political players, including politicians, TV ads, debates, interviews and news releases.

-Media Matters.
-This nonprofit and self-described liberal-leaning research center monitors and corrects conservative misinformation in the media.
+Media Matters a nonprofit and self-described liberal-leaning research center monitors and corrects conservative misinformation in the media.

-Open Secrets.
-This nonpartisan, independent and nonprofit website run by the Center for Responsive Politics tracks how much and where candidates get their money.
+Open Secrets a nonpartisan, independent and nonprofit website run by the Center for Responsive Politics tracks how much and where candidates get their money.

-Washington Post Fact Checker.
-Although the Washington Post has a left-center bias, its checks are excellent and sourced.
-The bias shows up because they fact check conservative claims more than liberal ones.
+Washington Post Fact Checker Although the Washington Post has a left-center bias, its checks are excellent and sourced.
+The bias shows up because they may fact check conservative claims more than liberal ones.